-First Presbyterian Compassion Ministry is offering a Grief Support Group this fall for those who are grieving the loss of a loved one.
+First Presbyterian Compassion Ministry will offer a Grief Support Group for those grieving the loss of a loved one.
 If interested, please consider joining this six-week session facilitated by Blair Chewning and Susan Mountcastle.

 What is a grief support group?